Biology and Eating Disorders

 A large number of factors seem to be interacting when someone presents with an eating disorder.
 These include genes, early attachment, personality issues, cultural issues, cultural norms, peer relationships, sensitivity, and on and on.
-Current biological work is beginning to show us is that many of these factors may in fact be related to one and other.
+Current biological work is beginning to show us is that many of these factors may in fact be related to one another.
 The complex development of the eating disorder can be understood as the product of a specific genetic profile that develops in a specific individual under specific circumstances.
 Rigidity, perfectionism, skillfulness, and skill deficits, that are often seen in individuals with the illness are often mislabeled as “causes” when they are in fact part and parcel of the same developmental picture that may ultimately result in an eating disorder.
-With continued research of the brain, we are closer to understanding this complexity in terms of a specific biology that causes multiple expressions and can ultimately understood and treated through development and improvement of structures within the brain.
+With continued research of the brain, we are closer to understanding this complexity in terms of a specific biology that causes multiple expressions and can ultimately be understood and treated through the development and improvement of structures within the brain.

 Contributions by Sarah Emerman